JoNoubs/Sentiment-Analysis-BERT/README.md

        - Save and exit.

 ## Usage

-The project provides several ways to interact with the sentiment analysis pipeline:
+The project provides several ways to interact with the sentiment analysis pipeline.
+The commands below are compatible with both Unix-based systems and Windows.

 - **Train the Model**:
   - Train the BERT model on the dataset:
     ```bash
-    python src/model.py
+    python -m src.model
     ```
   - This will load the dataset, preprocess and tokenize the data, train the model for 2 epochs, and save the trained model to the `models/` directory.
+  - **Note for Windows Users**: Use the same command in Command Prompt or PowerShell:
+    ```cmd
+    python -m src.model
+    ```

 - **Perform Inference**:
   - Use the trained model to predict the sentiment of a sample text:
     ```bash
-    python src/inference.py
+    python -m src.inference
     ```
   - **Expected Output**: `Sentiment for 'This movie is amazing!': Positive`
+  - **Note for Windows Users**: Use the same command:
+    ```cmd
+    python -m src.inference
+    ```

 - **Launch the Web App**:
   - Start the Streamlit web app for real-time sentiment predictions: